bionomia/bionomia/README.md

      # Copy and edit production.yml and test.yml as above
      $ rackup -p 4567 config.ru

+## Processing Preamble

+There are occasionally hiccups at either the data publisher's end or at GBIF.
+BEFORE each successive data refresh routine outlined below, first produce a list of datasets whose total number of records here are greater here than what is currently available at GBIF.
+If they are, this a first indication that a new publication event has gone wrong, harvesting at GBIF's end has gone wrong, or a dataset has recently disappeared.
+This assumes a previous round of data processing below has already been executed and that there are counts on datasets produced from Step 7.

+    $ RACK_ENV=production ./bin/gbif_datasets.rb --verify

 ## Steps to Import Data & Execute Parsing / Clustering

 ### Step 1:  Import Data